How much does it cost?

 - Choose a team name, a theme, and a Team Captain.

-- Follow these steps to set up your fundraising pages.
+- Follow the steps on the "Enter a Team" page to set up your fundraising pages.

 - Start fundraising.